 What about some creative camera monopod uses?
-We already know monopods are useful for steadying your camera for both video and still capture.
+You already know monopods are useful for steadying your camera for both video and still capture and that they're good for shooting traditional selfie photos.

-Should we take blurry photos and shaky videos simply because we haven't checked out a few additional simple, useful ways to take advantage of the often under-utilized monopod?
+Should you take a blurry photo or a shaky video just because you haven't checked out a few additional simple, useful ways to take advantage of the often underutilized monopod?
+This post will show you how can use a monopod to improve your creativity.

 A great way to grow as a video photographer or a still image photographer is to get creative with using your monopod, go beyond the typical static, eye-level perspective to create more interest and dynamics with your images.